This DIY Lazy Susan costs about $8, spins like a politician in crisis, and won’t collapse under the weight of your canned soup collection.

 I've tested a LOT of jigsaws.
 This Bosch jigsaw is the one I love and use myself.

-- Prime & paint what will be the top of your lazy susan.
-You can leave the bottom unfinished.
+- Prime and paint what will be the top of your Lazy Susan.

-- Working on the underside, find the centre of the circle and mark it.
+- Find the center of your MDF circle and mark it.

-- Place the lazy susan bearing over the centre and screw the portion that touches the bottom of the lazy susan into place.
+- Place the bearing over the center and screw in the underside portion.

 - Align the top part of the mechanism so the large circle is over the MDF.
 Mark the MDF with a pencil in that spot (like you see in the photo above.)